Elsayedaa/MLDAMS/readme.txt

 	insertcomplete(event):
 		-Inserts tags from a selected sample from the dropdown menu into the 'Completed Neurons' listbox column.
-The event argument is a mouseclick event on a tag from the dropdown menu.
+The event argument is a mouseclick event on a sample from the dropdown menu.

 	get_reviewTree_index(text):
-		-Retrieves the index integer for a neruon tag inserted into the review table.
+		-Retrieves the index integer for a neruon tag present in the review table.
-		 The text argument is the tag of the neuron whose index is to be retrieved.
+		 The text argument is the tag string of the neuron whose index is to be retrieved.

 	makeTree_fromSaved(nstring, selection):
 		-Enters data into the review table from the external dataframe containing